We need a summit of community leaders to help chart democratic renewal.

 The media and particularly TV and radio have contributed to the alienation.
 Public figures are trivialised and their personal foibles highlighted.
 Politics and personality take pre-eminence over temperate and informed policy debate.
 Rupert Murdoch has debauched democracy in three countries.
 Not surprisingly the Murdoch media is the least trusted in Australia.

-We are clearly not the innovators we were a hundred years ago in institution building.
+We are clearly not the innovators we were over a hundred years ago in institution building.
 In 1856 Victoria led the world when it introduced the secret ballot for parliamentary elections.
 It was known internationally as the “Australian ballot”.
 In 1859 all male British subjects in the eastern states and South Australia had the vote.
 In 1894 South Australia was an international pacesetter in votes for women.
 The first democratically elected Labor government in the world was in Queensland in 1899.
 In 1901 six disparate states joined together in our federation.

 Politics is about how power is exercised and for whose benefit.
 It is a noble calling and disparaged too much, particularly by those who want untrammelled private corporate power for themselves.
 But to change the way our institutions, both church and state, operate faces one major obstacle — the power of those who benefit from the present system.
 Insiders want to hang on to power.
 Our media, churches and major political parties are run by insiders for the benefit of insiders.
 They abuse their power.